Date of Award

 Scholarly Commons Citation

 Chao, Yang, "Analysis of Local Convection Heat Transfer Rates of Supercritical Carbon Dioxide in Tubes" (2020).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 516.